 In hepatitis C, serum anti-HCV represents chronic, past, or acute infection; the antibody is not protective.
-When cases are unclear or when suspicion for hepatitis C is high, HCV-RNA is measured.
-Anti-HCV usually appears within 2 wk of acute infection but is sometimes delayed; however, HCV-RNA is positive sooner.
+When cases are unclear or when suspicion for hepatitis C is high, HCV RNA is measured.
+Anti-HCV usually appears within 2 weeks of acute infection but is sometimes delayed; however, HCV RNA is positive sooner.